Bigfoot In Ohio? Million Dollar Challenge Attracts Bigfoot Hunters

 — T (@Rifleman4WVU) April 7, 2017

-The million dollar bounty started on April 2 and will continued to be offered through Christmas of this year.
+The million dollar bounty started on April 2 and will continue to be offered through Christmas of this year.
 Because King’s picture of the bigfoot in Ohio is part of the challenge the Searching for Bigfoot group would not share the picture with media outlets.
 The group of Bigfoot hunters, however, did claim the picture could be of Bigfoot.

 “Ohio is a major migrational path going north.
 You have to understand, they follow rivers and clusters of forests and these creatures.
 I’ve been tracking them from Paris, Texas since last December and now I’ve been tracking them up north here.”